 David said in 2 Samuel 7:23,

-And who is like your people, like Israel, one nation on the earth whom Gods went to redeem for Himself for a people, to put for Himself a name and to do for Yourselves the great and awesome things for Your land before Your people whom You redeemed for Yourself from Egypt, nations, and his gods. (a more literal translation where the plural verb is used with the plural noun, חָלְכוּ־אֱלהִים [châlkhu-'elohiym] "Gods went" along with the second plural pronoun “Yourselves,” לָכֶם [lâkhem])
+And who is like your people, like Israel, one nation on the earth whom Gods went to redeem for Himself for a people, to put for Himself a name and to do for Yourselves the great and awesome things for Your land before Your people whom You redeemed for Yourself from Egypt, nations, and his gods. (a more literal translation where the plural verb is used with the plural noun, חָלְכוּ־אֱלהִים [châlkhu-'elohiym] "Gods went" along with the second person plural pronoun “Yourselves,” לָכֶם [lâkhem])

 The Lord who redeemed Israel for Himself said to Israel,

 For your Husbands, your Makers, Yehvah of armies is His name.
 (Isaiah 54:5, a more literal translation of בעֲלַיִךְ עשַׂיִךְ [vo`alayikh `osayikh] "your Husbands, your Makers")

 Let Israel rejoice in his Makers.
 Let the sons of Zion be joyful in their King. (a more literal translation of עשָׂיו [`osâyv] "his Makers")